How to Be GDPR Compliant with Google Analytics

 - Removing user-entered information (usually in search boxes and form fields) before sending it to GA

-- Don’t pass fine-grained (less than square mile) geolocation information to them
+- Don’t pass fine-grained (less than a square mile) geolocation information to them

-- Use you Adsense account according to the Best Practices to Avoid Sending PII
+- Use your Adsense account according to the Best Practices to Avoid Sending PII

-- Encrypt the personal data you send to Google, but only if it meet the standards.
-The minimum hashing requirement is SHA256, with strong recommendation to use salt of at least 8 characters.
+- Encrypt the personal data you send to Google, but only if they meet the standards.
+The minimum hashing requirement is SHA256, with a strong recommendation to use salt of at least 8 characters.

 3. Set the Allow Ad Features feature to false and keep it like that until you get consent.
 This should let you track the number of visitors, how long they stay on the website, what they read, and other non-advertising-intended data without consent.